-Long Form: A work that is 40 pages or more.
+CATEGORIES: Long Form: A work that is 40 pages or more.
 Includes graphic novels, comic books, etc. An anthology is eligible in this category however, stories will be judged independently, and entire anthologies will not be judged as a whole.
-Individual stories in an anthology should be more than 40 pages, and an entry form must be filled out for each separate story/artist.
+Individual stories in an anthology should be more than 40 pages, and an entry form must be filled out for each separate story/ artist.
 See entry form below.

 Short Form: A work that is two pages or more, but shorter than 40 pages.
 Includes stand-alone work, zines, comic books and work that has been published in anthologies.
 Work appearing in anthologies may be entered in this category if the individual story is shorter than 40 pages.
 Stories will be judged independently, and entire anthologies will not be judged as a whole.
 An entry form must be filled out for each separate story/ artist.
 See entry form below.

 Special Format: Work that is design-driven and created with special attention to production values, including limited edition, small press, hand-made, and artist’s books.

 Single Image: Work featuring a self-contained narrative with or without a caption.
-Includes illustrations, gag cartoons, political cartoons, an one-image short-form work with panels.
+Includes illustrations, gag cartoons, political cartoons, and one-image short-form works with panels.
 Must be only one page.

 The deadline to receive materials is Thursday, March 7th.
 No extensions will be available.

-Long Form, Short Form: Fill out the online entry form.
-The entry form will contain information on emailing your submission to email@example.com after you have completed the form.
-Only pdfs will be accepted.
+HOW TO ENTER: Long Form, Short Form: Fill out the online entry form.
+You will need to email the pdf of your submission to email@example.com after you have completed the form.
+Only pdfs will be accepted!
 We no longer require physical copies of your work for judging.
 You may enter as many books as you’d like, but each individual title will need it’s own entry form.